 Vader recounts a potentially dangerous scenario every time one would drive alongside Harley Race after the shows.

 “When we left a show, without words, I knew Harley was driving.
 He would be okay the first hour or so, but the King of the Road would start driving really fast with 8 or 9 beers on him.
-The horrible part about this whole thing is, if you were sitting shotgun, you had to be an enabler.
+The horrible part about this whole thing is that you had to be an enabler if you were sitting shotgun.
 He had everyone who rode with him well-trained.
 If you were sitting by his side, it was your job to monitor his drinking and know exactly when he had polished off that can of beer.
 When it was gone, your job was to put a fresh can in his hand, open and ready to drink.
 You also had to make sure that the hole was at the six o’clock position so he could lift the can straight up to his mouth without having to look down at it and adjust it accordingly.”
 Harley would also smoke the entire trip, causing even more friction between him and Vader.

 “Now don’t get me wrong, in the golden days, there was a whole lot of liberal drinking and driving going on, but when it came to booze behind the wheel, Harley really was The King.”